terjesannum/emacs-shell/README.md

 | `M-x docker-shell`    | Shell in local docker container  |
 | `M-x pod-shell`       | Shell in kubernetes pod          |

+Bash will be started if available and your bashrc on the emacs host will be sourced in the remote shell.

 ### Keybindings

 In addition to the bindings from [shell-mode](https://www.gnu.org/software/emacs/manual/html_node/emacs/Shell-Mode.html), these keybindings are added: